Sagittaria australis

-Sagittaria australis, the Appalachian arrowhead or longbeak arrowhead, is a plant species native to much of the eastern part of the United States, from Louisiana to Iowa to New York State to Florida, mostly between New Jersey and Mississippi with scattered locations elsewhere in the range.

-It is an emergent aquatic, growing in swamps and along the edges of lakes and ponds.
+The species is native to much of the eastern United States, from Louisiana to Iowa to New York State to Florida, mostly between New Jersey and Mississippi with scattered locations elsewhere in the range.
+It is an emergent aquatic plant, growing in swamps and along the edges of lakes and ponds.
 It is sometimes sold as an ornamental to be cultivated in aquaria or garden ponds.